 Protecting Your Assets

-The trust that we use to help our clients is the Family Asset Protection Trust.
+The trust that I use to help our clients is the Family Asset Protection Trust.
 This trust is used for many different purposes, not just for Medicaid planning.

-The Benefits and Details of our Family Asset Protection Trust:
+The Benefits and Details of my Family Asset Protection Trust:

 - You can become qualified to have the government pay for your long-term care without losing any of your hard-earned assets.